-ii) Depreciation of property, plant and equipment
+i) Depreciation of property, plant and equipment

 Property, plant and equipment are depreciated in a straight-line basis over their estimated useful life.
-Management estimated that useful life of these assets to be within 2 to 50 years.
+Management estimated that useful life of these assets as disclosed in Note 3(c).
 Changes in the expected level of usage and technological developments could impact the economic useful life and the residual values of these assets, therefore future depreciation charges could be revised.

-iii) Depreciation of right-of-use assets
+ii) Depreciation of right-of-use assets